ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

 ... actually, that makes perfect sense now that it is all spelled out.
 Once you've gotten memory from e.g. `malloc`, you are free to do whatever you want as far as the heap is concerned.
 The heap only needs to protect _itself_ from concurrency issues, and you can't allocate/free anything if you don't have a heap shard.

-Which means that I should probably work our and explicitly spell out the coupling I _actually_ need between the allocator and the locking logic:
+Which means that I should probably work out and explicitly spell out the coupling I _actually_ need between the allocator and the locking logic:

 * the ability to deallocate through a write guard.
 We can do this whereas Rust's `RwLockWriteGuard` can't because we know that the object we are protecting came from our special heap, whereas a `RwLock<T>` can be stored anywhere and not even necessarily in a heap allocation.
 * our heap allows us to _very very carefully_ access deallocated objects, using the hack of overlaying the lock/generation counter with the free list next pointer.
-Not only do we know that the backing memory segment itself cannot disappear, we've also gain the ability to _logically_ invalidate old pointers to the freed node, without having to go through connected graph nodes to erase the pointers.
+Not only do we know that the backing memory segment itself cannot disappear, we've also gained the ability to _logically_ invalidate old pointers to the freed node, without having to go through connected graph nodes to erase the pointers.
 * we _want_ to be able to define periods in the code where neither allocator nor netlist activity are happening.
 We can couple these together _on purpose_ even though there is no need to do so for safety (by adding a `PhantomData` inside the read/write guards borrowing the thread shard).

 This is good intuition to have going forwards!